 State statutes authorize the Academy to make deposits in the accounts of federally insured banks, credit unions, and savings and loan associations with Michigan offices.

-Custodial Credit Risk
+The Academy has designated one bank for the deposit of its funds.

-Custodial credit risk is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
-The carrying value of \$425,036 and bank balance of the Academy's deposits was \$436,857.
-At year end, \$186,857 of the Academy's deposits were not insured by FDIC.
+Custodial Credit Risk- Custodial credit risk is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
+The carrying value of \$9,469 and bank balance of the Academy's deposits was \$13,601.
+At year all such balances insured.